fillipe-gsm/fedora-install/README.md

 - `shell <shell>`: Run the following shell when opening.
 This may be safer than using `chsh` since it can accept non-POSIX compliant shells, like `xonsh` and `nu`.

 For themes, check the website.
 The current config folder has a selected light theme that looks nice in the eyes.

+### Latex

+See [this page](https://docs.fedoraproject.org/en-US/neurofedora/latex/) for details with running LaTeX in Fedora.
+Here I am trying to setup with the *medium* set of packages.

 # Commands